Korkmatik/SecTools/README.md

 # SecTools
-This repository contains all projects that have anything to do with IT Security.
+This repository contains all of my projects that have anything to do with IT Security.

 # Projects